yakonstantine/Kraft-Wrapper/README.md

 It is interface based, model of the Sitecore API, which is included auto mapping from an item to your model class.

-A key feature of the implementation is a lightweight, you don't need to do something extra to use Kraft Wrapper, just download package from NuGet and do code.
+A key feature of the implementation is a lightweight, you don't need to do something extra to use Kraft Wrapper, just download package from <a href="https://www.nuget.org/packages/KraftWrapper/" target="_blank">NuGet</a> and do code.

-You can download the package from <a href="https://www.nuget.org/packages/KraftWrapper/" target="_blank">NuGet</a>

 ## Example of usage
 ### Creation of a Model class